hp35/elmagii/compiled/README.md

 documents, figures and graphs.
 Just run `make` and ensure to install any missing components in case there are any complaints.

-In order to generate all documents and figures in all lectures, just run `make` in the `elmagii` root directory.
+In order to generate all documents and figures in all individual lectures, just run `make` in the `elmagii` root directory.
 In order to clean up all directories, just run `make clean` in the `elmagii` root directory.

 ## Copyright